Are you taking the Customs Broker exam in October?

-All C-level executives are justifiably concerned with risk management.
-Best practices in export compliance will reduce exposure to steep fines and penalties.
-Previous posts have described the risks of non compliance with Export Administration regulations.
+While risk management always gets C-level attention, export compliance is often a mid-management or lower level function.
+Fines and penalties for violations should make export compliance a basic part of risk management.
+Best practices, including an Export Management & Compliance Program, will reduce exposure to steep fines and penalties.
+Don’t leave this responsibility to your shipping department!
 Here is some information from the BIS (Bureau of Industry and Security) website showing details.
 For help with export compliance contact mitch@52.91.45.227

 Penalties